-Reservoirs are cleaned, disinfected and maintained on a periodic basis.
-The District's 200,000 gallon "High Zone" standpipe reservoir will be re-painted in the coming year and mixing baffles will be installed to promote circulation.
+- Reservoirs are cleaned, disinfected and maintained on a periodic basis.
+The District's 200,000-gallon "High Zone" standpipe reservoir will be re-painted in the coming year and mixing baffles will be installed to promote circulation. - The District is implementing a long-term plan to replace old steel pipes with ductile iron pipe, which is more resistant to rust and leaks.